jrodolfo/twitter-feed-reader/README.md

 3) There should also be an input field where the user can type to filter the current list of tweets by whether the input string is present anywhere in the content of a tweet. ==>> This will be implemented soon.

-4) The following details is displayed in a pleasing (the "pleasing" part will be implemented soon) format for each tweet:
+4) The following details is displayed in a pleasing format for each tweet:

 	­ user name
 	­ user screen name (@screen_name)